Date Created: April 2021 (Senior Thesis Exploration)

 2. Make it interactive and communal

-4. Design it to have a continued long-lasting impact
+4. Design it to have long-lasting impact

 Low Fidelity Prototype / Early Experiments